Jersey’s Better Life Index

 Dimensions and indicators

 The framework for the OECD Better Life Index considers data in 11 “dimensions” of well-being.
-The following table lists the indicators in the OECD Better Life Index at the national and regional levels.
-Most indicators have been included in the Jersey Better Life Index.
-However, there are additional OECD indicators not used due to a lack of comparable data currently available for Jersey, which are highlighted in red italics in the table.
-Hence, scores published in Jersey’s Better Life Index statistics may vary compared to those published by the OECD.
+The following table lists the indicators in the OECD Better Life Index Better Life Index at the national and regional levels.
+Most indicators have been included in the 2025 Jersey Better Life Index, however there are additional OECD indicators not used due to a lack of comparable data currently available for Jersey, which are highlighted in red in the table.
+Hence, scores published in Jersey’s Better Life Index 2025 may vary compared to those published by the OECD.

 DimensionNational well-being indicatorsRegional well-being indicators